 Scope

-This special condition covers the installation of new technology type battery as storage battery in sailplanes, powered sailplanes, light sport aeroplanes or very light aeroplanes.
+This special condition covers the installation of new technology type battery as storage battery in sailplanes, powered sailplanes, light sport aeroplanes or very light aeroplanes, except batteries used for electrical or hybrid propulsion.

 The special condition does not cover or replace applicable regulations for handling, storage, transport and disposal of batteries.